Skip to content

 Why it matters

-The honeycomb is the single most iconic image of the project — the shape that tells a cold visitor, in half a second, that this is not a city and not a suburb and not a commune.
+The honeycomb is the single most iconic image of the project.
+The shape that tells a cold visitor, in half a second, that this is not a city, not a suburb, and not a commune.
 It is a new form.
-Everything that sits on top of it — the Basic Law, the Grid Domes, the way Hubs connect the combs — inherits its discipline from the geometry first.
+Everything that sits on top of it (the Basic Law, the Grid Domes, the way Hubs connect the combs) inherits its discipline from the geometry first.

 Built in public — every entry is an MDX file you can read on GitHub.Edit on GitHub →